VictorGonPe/Joke-machine-API/README.md

 ### **Option 2**: Use Vite Server
 - Run `npm run dev` in the terminal.
-- Then open the following URL in your browser: **http://localhost:5174/**
+- Open the local development URL shown in the terminal (e.g. `http://localhost:5173/`)